State's deaths increase by 79 after 137 day before; cases stayed under 10K at 9,411

 Florida's cases are 7.0 percent of the total infections in the U.S., which passed 16 million on Saturday and 15 million cases Tuesday after surpassing 14 million five days earlier.
 The state only comprises 6.5 percent of the U.S. population.

 Since the first two cases were announced nine months ago on March 1, Florida's total has surged to 5.3 percent of the state's 21.48 million population, 26th in cases per million, which has been dropping the last few weeks.
-In average cases per 100,000 over the last seven days, Florida is ranked 44th at 44.5 with Rhode Island No. 1 at 117.3, according to the Centers for Disease Control and Prevention.
+In average cases per 100,000 over the last seven days, Florida is ranked 43th at 45.1 with Oklahoma No. 1 at 125.5, according to the Centers for Disease Control and Prevention.

 Over seven days, cases have risen by 70,024 for an average of 1,003 at 6.5 percent.
 The previous week the increase was 65,604 for an average of 9,372.
 The average since the first case, which was 289 days ago, is 3,958 per day.